Position piece out in eLife

 17 October 2019

 "Toward Image Privacy Classification and Spatial Attribution of Private Content" has been accepted to IEEE Big Data 2019.
 The work extends the problem of determining a single privacy label for a given image to jointly inferring a privacy label and detecting the specific areas of sensitive content within a privately labeled image.
 The paper is joint work with Drs.
-Haoti Zhong, Anna Squicciarini and David Miller (Penn State).
+Haoti Zhong, Anna Squicciarini and David Miller.

 Paper accepted to Complex Networks 2019

 7 October 2019

 "Performance of a Multiplex Commodity Flow Network in the United States Under Disturbance" has been accepted to Complex Networks 2019.
 The work furthers understanding of supply chain and commodity trade networks through construction and analysis of the interstate input-out multiplex network of the U.S. commodity and service sectors.
 The paper is joint work with Dr. Caitlin Grady (Penn State) and Dr. Alfonso Mejia (Penn State).